 That fight was the heavyweight division’s biggest and best for 15 years, with Joshua displaying courage, determination and talent – characteristics that are cherished by the British public, and usually in that order – to climb off the canvas and achieve an 11th-round stoppage.

 If the 28-year-old does win SPOTY, which is voted for by the public and has been handed out annually since 1954, he would become just the fifth different boxer (and sixth overall) to do so.

-The fact it is not an Olympic year helps Joshua’s chances of winning SPOTY – Olympians have won on 12 of the 16 occasions the award has been held in the same year as the Games – but his status as overwhelming favourite reflects boxing’s enduring ability to capture the imagination of the British public.
+Joshua’s chances of winning SPOTY are helped by the fact it is not an Olympic year – Olympians have won on 12 of the 16 occasions the award has been held in the same year as the Games – although his status as overwhelming favourite does reflect boxing’s enduring ability to capture the imagination of the British public.

 That probably has something to do with cycling and F1 events taking place almost exclusively overseas, whereas Joshua has made a concerted effort to be a face of British sport.

 "AJ's popular appeal seems to have no bounds," says Betway’s Alan Alger.
 "And after a historic year in cementing his status at the best heavyweight in the world, it’s hard to look past the boxer for this year’s SPOTY.